 Loss of cadherins can favor the malignant phenotype by allowing easy disaggregation of cells, which can than invade locally or metastasize.
 Reduced cell surface expression of E-cadherin has been noted in breast cancer and also in esophagus, colon, ovary and prostate cancers.

-There fore reduced expression is associated with poor prognosis(32).
+Thereforereduced expression is associated with poor prognosis(32).

 45. PTEN :- Phosphate and tension homologue , deleted on chromosome -10 gene (PTEN) , mapped on chromosome 10q 23, is frequently detected in many human cancer especially breast cancer prostate cancer, endometrial cancer and glioblastoma(32).